cbcrg/tcoffee/docs/tcoffee_manual.rst

 Colouring/Editing residues in an alignment using a Cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To color an alignment, two files are needed: the alignment (aln) and the cache (cache).
-The cache is a file where residues to be colored are declared along with the colors.
+In this particular case, the cache is a file where residues to be colored are declared along with the colors.
 Nine different colors are currently supported.
-They are set by default but can be modified by the user (see last changing default colors).
+They are set by default but can be modified by the user.
 The cache can either look like a standard sequence or alignment file (see below) or like a standard T-Coffee library (see next section).
 In this section we show you how to specifically modify your original sequences to turn them into a cache.

 In the cache, the colors of each residue are declared with a number between 0 and 9.
 Undeclared residues will appear without any color in the final alignment.